sc-ventures/cloudbreak-documentation/docs/images.md

 ### Register Custom Images

-Using the custom image JSON you created, register that JSON with your Cloudbreak instance.
+Now that you have created your image catalog JSON file, register it with your Cloudbreak instance.

 **Steps**